Mark-Clegg/EM1802/README.md

 The CDP1854 UART is pre-configured in mode 1 (1802 mode) and uses I/O Port 3, with Q controlling RSEL.
 EM1802 displays the current values of the Status, Control, Transmit and Receive Holding registers.

+## IDE

+The IDE emulator implements an 8 bit PIO Mode IDE interface.
+Output Port 2 selects the IDE Register, and I/O Port 1 reads and writes data to that port.
+Currently only single sector transfers are supported, in either LBA28, or CHS Mode (untested).
+(Note: this is a very early and as yet incomplete implementation)

 # Building EM1802

 EM1802 is written in C++ and utilises QT 5.2.
 It builds on Linux as a QTCreator project.